-For those wanting a guaranteed sighting, Emma Schroder from Discover Banff Tours recommends the Grizzly Bear Refuge Tour.
+For those wanting a guaranteed sighting, Emma Schroder from Discover Banff Tours recommends the Discover Grizzly Bears Tour.
 “This tour visits the largest enclosed grizzly bear habitat in the world, at Kicking Horse Mountain Resort and is home to orphaned grizzly bear, Boo”.

 The interpretive centre is open daily during the summer and provides guests the opportunity to observe an adult grizzly bear going about his daily routine, where Boo hunts, plays, forages, and explores, just like his wild cousins.

 If you don’t see Boo during your initial visit you can return for another FREE* tour.
 All of our visitors agree that sighting Boo the Grizzly Bear in his natural habitat is a truly unique experience and one they will never forget.

 “The rocky cliffs around the area between Lake Minnewanka and Two Jack Lake and the Lake Minnewanka Dam are good for seeing Bighorn Sheep” says Emma.